Customize your coverage and get car insurance estimates now

 In short, an insurance company looks at your complete driving profile to determine what kind of client you will be for them.
 Your driving profile is made up of several factors.
 Some you can control, like making sure you have a good driving record or driving a car that is less expensive to insure.
 But for everything else, it can get a little complicated.
 So think of this as your guide to all the insurance questions you meant to ask but never got around to.

+To put it simply, your insurance company assumes a portion of financial responsibility for your vehicle when you sign your policy.
 On average, vehicles with high MSRP (manufacturer's suggested retail price) such as Mercedes-Benz models or BMWs are more expensive to insure than something like a CR-V. This is due to their foreign-made, more expensive parts that are capable of higher performances.
 So, if you own a high-performance vehicle, you should expect your premium to be reflective of the added potential expense to an insurance company.

 A number of comparisons we offer, more than 24x your average insurance agent, comes in handy if you’re in the mood for some savings—which we hope you are!
 We've found that the more insurance companies you visit and receive rates with, the more savings and better coverage you’ll be able to find.
 So, if you want to find the best coverage for your money, look no further than The Zebra's car insurance calculator.
-So let us help you out—by using our insurance calculator, you can compare hundreds of different companies at once in order to make sure you're getting the best rate.
+So, let us help you out—by using our insurance calculator, you can compare hundreds of different companies at once in order to make sure you're getting the best rate.
 And you don't even have to leave your couch.